-As technology continues to develop rapidly, it opens up more opportunities for us to figure out how to study Italian or any other foreign language easily.
+Technology opens up more opportunities for language learning.
 But it’s not all beneficial.
 While technology will change how people learn languages, users need to be careful, or it can cause problems in developing the ability to speak a foreign language fluently.

 To understand how technology benefits language learning, it helps to take a step back and remember how it was in the past.
-Before the internet and computers, if you wanted to find a word or translate something, you had to do everything by hand.
-This took work.
+Before the internet and computers, there were books.
+If you wanted to find a word or translate something, you had to do everything by hand.
+This took time and effort.

-You needed thick language dictionaries, and you needed some general understanding of the language to put words together correctly and make coherent sentences.
-This meant that if you were trying to learn Italian, for instance, you would need to keep an Italian grammar book on hand to help you put the sentences together properly.
+You needed thick language dictionaries for translation.
+And you needed some general understanding of the language to make coherent sentences.
+This meant having a grammar book on hand to help you put the sentences together properly.

-A lack of technology limited the speed and efficiency of translations, but it also limited your resources for learning them.
+A lack of technology limited the speed and efficiency of translations.
+And it also limited your resources for learning them.
 If you wanted to listen and practice a language, classes were your best option with accompanying CDs, tapes, and books.
 And you needed to carry all these things around with you to practice your target language.
 It was a pain.
 And thanks to technology, it has rapidly improved to the point where we expect language learning software at our fingertips.
 Today, you can learn a language by yourself effortlessly.

-When it comes to learning a foreign language, there are many resources you have to help make achieving fluency fast and effective.
-In fact, there are so many resources that they’re overtaking college and night class.
+When it comes to learning a foreign language, there are many resources you have to help make achieving fluency fast and effectively.
+In fact, there are so many resources that they’re overtaking college and night classes.
 People prefer technology.
 Learning a language by yourself has never been easier.

 The short answer is yes.
 Technology does help make language learning more accessible, and it will continue to do so.
-The ease at which people have access to resources means you can learn a language by yourself anywhere you go.
-You can simply pull out their phone, iPad, or computer, and work towards fluency.
+The ease at which you have access to resources means you can learn a language by yourself anywhere you go.
+You can simply pull out your phone, iPad, or computer, and work towards fluency.

 Companies are also becoming smarter about language learning.
 Built on practices that work, companies are creating programs that are specifically designed to help users gain certain levels of fluency within a certain time.
 Applications now go beyond basic drilling to promote memorization by incorporating spaced repetition systems into their platforms.
 This brain-based method of learning helps users remember previous lessons as they move on to new ones.
 They’re also gamifying learning to help make it more stimulating for users, driving them to return to the platform over and over again.